Welcome to Rishabh Iyer's webpage

 Tutorials/Workshops at Conferences

-Invited Speaker at the "Bi-level Optimization in Machine Learning" session at INFORMS Optimization Society (IOS) 2022!
+Invited Speaker at the "Bi-level Optimization in Machine Learning" and "Submodular Optimization" sessions at INFORMS Optimization Society (IOS) 2022!

 Two papers from CARAML lab are accepted at AAAI 2022!
 Congrats Krishnateja and Suraj!